The Holistic Data Responsibility Framework

 Missed use describes situations in which data is not used to its full potential for good due to fears over its possible misuse.

 So, how can organisations balance the tension between the misuse and missed use of data?
-The Centre for Innovation develops data responsibility solutions that help organisations maximise the value of data while minimising the associated risks.
+The Leiden Learning & Innovation Centre develops data responsibility solutions that help organisations maximise the value of data while minimising the associated risks.

 Toward a framework of data responsibility